Easy Cake Pops Recipe

 how to dip cake pops, cake pops in styrofoam

-• Temperature is key.
+• Cold temperature is key.
 Warm cake balls will fall apart as you dip them, and frozen ones will crack!
 They should be cold and firm so they dip easy but don’t crack.

-• Let the excess almond bark drip off the cake pops.
+• Let the excess almond bark drip or candy melts off the cake pops.
 Doing this prevents drips or an overly thick coating.

 • Use your favorite homemade cake instead!
 The ratio should be 840 grams of crumbled cake to 115 grams of cream cheese.